-Scoring criteria are as follows
+The scoring criteria are as follows

-- Need 40 points - The Applicant demonstrates through narrative responses and information in attachments that the Project fills a critical need in the market area. - o For rental projects only, PSH projects receive points (5) in this category - For HOME funds only, projects in non-Entitlement or non-Consortium localities receive points (5) in this category

-- Feasibility 30 points - The Applicant demonstrates through narrative responses and information in attachments that the Project is likely to come to a timely completion - Developer Capacity 30 points - The Applicant demonstrates through narrative responses and information in attachments that the development team has the ability to successfully complete projects and deliver affordable housing - o For HOME funds only, CHDO-involved projects receive points (5) in this category
+- Need 40 points - The Applicant demonstrates through narrative responses and information in attachments that the Project fills a critical need in the market area. - o For HOME funds only, projects in non-entitlement or non-Consortium localities receive points (5) in this category - Feasibility 30 points - The Applicant demonstrates through narrative responses and information in attachments that the Project is likely to come to a timely completion - Developer Capacity 30 points - The Applicant demonstrates through narrative responses and information in attachments that the development team has the ability to successfully complete projects and deliver affordable housing - o For HOME funds only, CHDO-involved projects receive points (5) in this category

 DHCD staff will rank all qualified Applications based on score.
 The highest scoring Applications from each round will receive offers of funding from DHCD, up to the amount requested in the Application as available based on per-project caps, and remaining funds for allocation through the ASNH Program.
-These offers are preliminary awards and are contingent upon the Applicant meeting certain requirements as outlined in the Program Guidelines and in the source-specific letter of award offer.
+These offers are preliminary awards and are contingent upon the Applicant meeting certain requirements as outlined in the Program Guidelines and the source-specific letter of award offer.